abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/google-cloud.md

 {{% pretty_screenshot img="/uploads/2020/09/google_name_bucket.png" %}}

 {{% warning "Bucket Naming - No underscores _ !"%}}
-Avoid underscores in your bucket name and use hyphens instead.
+Do not use underscores in your bucket name and use hyphens instead.
 {{% /warning %}}

 <br>